Deep Joint Source-Channel Coding for Semantic Communications: An Adaptive DeepJSCC Architecture

 In order for DeepJSCC to adapt to channel conditions, the AF module is proposed in \cite{xu2022wireless}, which interacts with the DNNs in the DeepJSCC encoder and decoder.
 As shown in the lower part of Fig.~\ref{Fig:adjscc}, the feature learning (FL) and AF modules are alternately connected.
 The output of each FL module is combined with the CSI, and fed into the next AF module.
 The output of each AF module is then fed to the next FL module.
-Each FL module corresponds to a layer of the classical DeepJSCC architecture.
+Each FL module corresponds to a layer of the classical DeepJSCC architecture, and is responsible for extracting the semantic features most relevant for the underlying task specified through the end-to-end distortion/fidelity function.
 Given the CSI and the output of the previous FL module (i.e., the FL features), the AF module first extracts information from the FL features and then fuses it with the CSI to form the context information.
 Next, the factor prediction network produces an attention mask for the FL features with the context information as input, and scales the FL features based on the attention weights.
 This architecture is trained over a range of SNR values, and the AF module learns to assign different weights to different features under different channel conditions, so that in poor channel conditions only the most important features are communicated with more robustness against channel noise.

-The performance of the adaptive DeepJSCC scheme is compared with that of the classical DeepJSCC results in Fig.~\ref{Fig:c8_awgn_cifar10}.
-We observe that the adaptive DeepJSCC performs better than any classical DeepJSCC, especially when the $\rm SNR_{test}$ mismatches the $\rm SNR_{train}$.
-More interestingly, adaptive DeepJSCC outperforms the classical DeepJSCC even when $\rm SNR_{test} = \rm SNR_{train}$ in the high SNR regime, which shows that training at low SNRs provides additional robustness for the adaptive DeepJSCC.
+We observe in Fig.~\ref{Fig:c8_awgn_cifar10} that adaptive DeepJSCC performs better than classical DeepJSCC, especially when the $\rm SNR_{test}$ mismatches the $\rm SNR_{train}$.
+More interestingly, adaptive DeepJSCC outperforms the classical DeepJSCC even when $\rm SNR_{test} = \rm SNR_{train}$ in the high SNR regime, which shows that training at low SNRs provides additional robustness.